martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 7838 {{?ALT-SVC}}.

-Servers might provide Alt-Svc fields or ALTSVC frames {{?ALT-SVC}} in order to support such clients.
-Clients that cannot use HTTPS
+Servers might provide Alt-Svc fields or ALTSVC frames {{?ALT-SVC}} in order to support clients that cannot use HTTPS records.

 ## No Authority